Digital ForensicsFraud Prevention

 2. The Deepfake Video Call

 The ultimate proof of life used to be a live video call.
-Today, real-time deepfake filters can map an AI face onto a scammer's body during a Zoom or WhatsApp call.
+Today, live calls can still contain synthetic overlays or post-processing artifacts that merit closer review.

 3. Syntactic and Temporal Analysis